uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 * *Content Project*: A Project to attach Sources and Filters.
 It defines the Environments and the Lifecycle.
 The Content Project keeps a history of changes.

-* *Content*: Data for Systems like: Channels, Repositories with RPMs and Patches, Config Channels, Salt states and formulas.
+* *Content*: Data for Systems like: Channels, Repositories with RPMs and Patches, Config Channels, Salt states and Formulas.

 * *Content Build (CB)*: A snapshot of *Content* - optionally filtered - in an *Environment*.

 * *Content Snapshot* (*Snapshot*): Data containing a version and a description of a *Content Build* (e.g. channels, packages, errata, activation keys).
 Can be used for re-creating a *Content Build* later in the future (used for the "restore" functionality).

-* *Filter*: 2 types of filters (allow and deny) to filter different kind of *Content*.
+* *Filter*: 2 types of filters (allow and deny) to filter various kind of *Content*.
 The purpose of the "allow" filters is to override "deny" filters: content filtered out by a "deny" filter can be brought back using an "allow" filter.

 * *Environment*: AKA *Stage* or *Landscape* (`DEV`, `TEST`, `PRODUCTION`).
 Contains a version of a *Content Build*.